fyrworx4/kali-on-command/README.md

 (KoC for short)

 An Ansible playbook to install common red team operator tools on Kali machines.
+Mainly meant for Red vs. Blue competitions but maybe in the future can be used to do other cool stuff.

 ## Features